I topped up my cell phone plan today in Da Nang, and I thought putting together a guide on Vietnam SIM cards for travelers would be a good idea.

 Vietnam’s three main service providers are Viettel, Mobifone, and Vinaphone.
 I’m on a monthly Vinaphone plan that gives me 5 GB of data daily, refreshes at midnight, and costs 120.000 VND monthly (less than $5 USD).
 I’ve been using Vinaphone since 2018 and have no complaints.

-Since you’re in trip planning mode, read my Vietnam travel FAQs and visa guide.
-If you have any questions about Vietnam SIM cards, contact me in my Vietnam travel planning Facebook groups: Ho Chi Minh City or Da Nang & Hoi An.
+If you’re in trip planning mode, here’s my article on Vietnam visas, and this one covers common Vietnam travel FAQs.
+If you have any questions about Vietnam SIM cards, ask them in my free Vietnam travel planning groups on Facebook.

-Is my phone eSIM compatible?
+🚨 Is your phone eSIM compatible?
 Check if your phone is eSIM compatible with this Airalo article.
 You can double-check this article here.

 Your phone will also need to be carrier-unlocked.
 You can find out if yours is here.